Student Handbook: Appeals

 - In student conduct cases in which the student is determined by the Dean of Students or their designee to be responsible for a Code of Conduct violation, the finding of the Dean of Students or their designee is final except in cases where the sanction of university disciplinary probation is imposed by the designated hearing officer, when the Dean of Students imposes the sanction of suspension or expulsion from the University as defined below, or when the conduct process falls under the Sexual and Related Misconduct Policy and Procedures.
 Please refer to the Sexual and Related Misconduct Policy and Procedures for appeal procedures that are decided pursuant to the Sexual and Related Misconduct Policy and Procedures.

-- In student conduct cases where university disciplinary probation is assigned by the designated hearing officer other than the Dean of Students, the Assistant Vice President/Dean of Student Services, the Associate Vice President for Student Affairs or the Senior Vice President for Student Affairs the student may appeal the university disciplinary probation to the Dean of Students.
+- In student conduct cases where university disciplinary probation is assigned by the designated hearing officer other than the Dean of Students, the Assistant Vice President/Dean of Student Services, or the Interim Vice President for Student Affairs the student may appeal the university disciplinary probation to the Dean of Students.
 The finding of the Dean of Students is final.

-In those appeals within the review of the SCRC, the Senior Vice President of Student Affairs will coordinate the scheduling of an appeal review meeting of the SCRC.
+In those appeals within the review of the SCRC, the Interim Vice President of Student Affairs will coordinate the scheduling of an appeal review meeting of the SCRC.

 Student Conduct Review Council (SCRC)